oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     * The report states: *Check passed and no manual intervention needed*.
 AutoUpgrade found no severe issues that it couldn't fix automatically.

-4. Check the summary report in HTML format.
+4. ***UPDATE***Check the summary report in HTML format.
 Also, click on *Checks Report* for even more details.
 Firefox might print warnings to the console.
 You can safely ignore those.

     ```
     <copy>